-Notes.- God blessed and sanctified the seventh day then future, answering to the day on which He had just rested.
+Notes.-God blessed and sanctified the seventh day then future. answering to the day on which He had just rested.
+The acts of blessing answering to the day on which He had just rested.
 The acts of blessing and sanctifying involve the idea of a future use of those things which are blessed and sanctified.
 Past time cannot be used.
 It is gone forever.
 The blessing and sanctification of the day, therefore, must have related to the future - to all the future seventh days.
 In Joel 1: 14 we read: "Sanctify [i. e., appoint] ye a fast, call a solemn assembly, gather the elders and all the inhabitants of the land into the house of the Lord."
-Wherever used in the Bible, the word sanctify means the empedient the merching to react expert as in the mercing of Lether 20: 7:

-In Joel 1:14 we read: "Sanctify [i. e., appoint] ye a fast, call a solemn assembly, gather the elders and all the inhabitants of the land into the house of the Lord."
-Wherever used in the Bible, the word sanctify means to appoint, to proclaim, or to set apart, as in the margin of Joshua 20:7; 2 Kings 10:20, 21; Zeph.
-1:7.
+Wherever used in the Bible, the word sanctify means to appoint, to proclaim, or to set apart, as in the margin of Joshua 20: 7; 2 Kings 10: 20, 21; Zeph.
+1: 7.
 So when the Sabbath was sanctified, as the last act by which it was made for man, an appointment, or proclamation, of the Sabbath was given.
 See Ex.
-19:23.
-"If we had no other processes than this of Car 2:2 there would be
+19: 23.
+"If we had no other passage than this of Gen. 2: 3, there would be no